Feydo15/feydo.io/_posts/2022-03-24-bootstrap.md

  # conclusion
- bootstrap makes styling easier and it helps with the responsiveness of out elements which we had to do them manually on css
+ bootstrap makes styling easier and it helps with the responsiveness of out elements which we had to do them manually on css.